-delphix-dct is the name of the folder which was extracted in the previous step. dct-services is the chart name which is given for this deployment.

-In the above directory structure, the values.yaml file contains the properties which are configured above.
-If you want to configure additional properties in values.yaml, create a values.yaml using the sample below.
-Deploy DCT using following command to use the custom values.yaml:
+delphix-dct is the name of the folder which was extracted in the previous step.
+In the above directory structure, the values.yaml file contains all of the configurable properties with their default values.
+These default values can be overridden while deploying DCT, as per the requirements.
+If the values.yaml file needs to be overridden, create a copy of values.yaml and edit the required properties.
+While deploying DCT, values.yaml file can be overridden using the following command:

+'''

-helm install dct-services -f <path to edited values.yaml> <directory path of the extracted chart> https://kubernetes.io/docs/concepts/configuration/secret/ values.yaml
+helm install dct-services -f <path to edited values.yaml> <directory

+path of the extracted chart>

+'''